JamesBrownR/Clipernator/info.md

   * make dash damage scale with player speed, if it doesn't already
   * make melee damage scale with bullet damage
   * make melee (glowsticks) do more base damage
   * make glowsticks be able to reflect projectiles, anything that is reflected should also become an explosive (so it explodes on impact). to be clear, reflected projectiles should not explode instantly, but should become explosive such that it detonated when it collides with something after the glowstick reflected it.
-It should also pause the game few a few frames like hitflash.
+It should also pause the game few a few frames like hitflash (Update, this seems to be implimented but this note has not been removed because it seems that hitflash is incorrectly activated when a reflected entity hits something, instead of it being activated when you reflect something.)
   * floor 2 should have 15 levels before the boss (so wave 25)